joniles/mpxj/mkdocs/docs/howto-read-suretrak.md

 A Primavera SureTrak installation stores project data as a database consisting of a number of individual files.
 In a typical SureTrak installation files for a number of different projects live in a single projects directory.
-A SureTrak user can back up an individual project to create a STX file, which is a compressed archive containing all of the files from a single project.
+A SureTrak user can back up an individual project to create an STX file, which is a compressed archive containing all of the files from a single project.

 ## Reading STX files